Last updated 20th March, 2023

-Want to discover how much building a loft extension will cost?
+Want to discover how much building a loft conversion will cost?

-This price guide covers everything you need to know about loft conversion costs, including velux loft conversions.
+This price guide covers everything you need to know about loft conversion cost (which ranges between £15,000 and £45,000), including small loft conversion options.

 This is one of those jobs where the cost can vary considerably depending on the size of your loft, whether or not you want a dormer, what you want your loft to be (bedroom or bathroom), whether your house is terraced, semi or detached, whether your roof is gable, hip, mansard, trussed, traditional, etc, your location and the company you choose.